|

 [Abstract]

-Numerous approaches have been taken to miniaturizing fluorescence sensing, which is a
+link to PDF on RSC site Numerous approaches have been taken to miniaturizing fluorescence sensing, which is a

 key capability for micro-total-analysis systems.
 This critical, comprehensive review focuses on the optical hardware required